Helperbird/website/src/pages/support/how-to-annotate-any-website-or-pdf-with-a-browser-extension.md

 ---
 layout: templates/support_post.html
+title:
-title: How to annotate any website or pdf with a browser extension | Helperbird
+  How to Annotate and Highlight PDFs with a browser extension
 description:
   How to annotate any website or pdf with a Chrome, Firefox or Edge extension.
 By Helperbird.
 keywords: